Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

-The band $B$ is decomposed into finitely many subbands, so that each subband has boundary components which are flow lines and in the interior the subband is transverse to the flow.
-We do the proof for such a subband, which we now assume is the original band and rename $\C$ as well.
-This is enough to prove the result.
+For simplicity of notation, in this proof we also denote the resulting subblock as $\cC$.
 Associated with $\C$ there is a product open set $R$ with only two corners $\alpha, \beta$.
 Notice that with the subdivision of the original band, the resulting $\C$ may not be a basic block.
-This occurs if the final $\C$ is a union of two adjacent $(1,3)$ ideal quadrilaterals.
-After the decomposition, there are unique unstable leaves $U, V$ with a half leaf in $\partial R$.
+This occurs only in the final possibility described above, when the resulting $\C$ is a union of two adjacent $(1,3)$ ideal quadrilaterals.
+After the decomposition, there are unique unstable leaves $U, V$ with a half leaf in $\partial R$, except in the last case.
+In the last case one of $U, V$ is entirely contained in $\partial R$, and the other has a bounded flow band contained in $\partial R$.
 We first prove the following:

 \begin{claim} $\alpha, \beta$ are a finite Hausdorff distance from each other. \end{claim}